 Speed, motor, aviation these words always inspired the young boy to become the first motorist in the campus of Cambridge to drive a Peugeot Phaeton bought from Paris.
 Hailing from a wealthy family Charles Stewart Rolls has to his credit many firsts.
-Though not physically present his accomplishments to the motor as well the aviation industry have laid a foundation to our routine activities till date.
-To grace the occasion of his 138th birth anniversary here are few less known facts about him as co-founder of Rolls-Royce car manufacturing company.
+Though not physically present his accomplishments to the motor as well the aviation industry has laid a foundation to our routine activities till date.
+To grace, the occasion of his 138th birth anniversary, here are few less known facts about him as co-founder of Rolls-Royce car manufacturing company.

 Date of Birth: 27 August 1877

 - Interestingly, having a flair for speed Charles intended to increase the speed limit for the motorists.
 With the endorsement from his family and couple of his motorist enthusiast friends he influenced the government to increase the speed limit from meager 4 miles per hour to 12 miles per hour this has been the significant jump in 1896.

 - The first automobile rides of King George V and Queen Mary the then Duke and Duchess of York in 1900 was spearheaded by the 23 year old Charles in his Peugeot with 3.75 horsepower when the Duke and Duchess visited the Charles residence the Hendre, a Victorian Gothic castle located in Llangattock-Vibon-Avel.
 Moreover, the 3.75 horsepower Peugeot was the 3rd automobile possessed all over Wales.

 - C.S.Rolls & Co. his endeavor to initiate car dealerships in Britain as it is been the first car dealerships in Fulham, Britain.
 The firm imported the Belgian Minerva and French Peugeot vehicles to sell them in Britain.
 Charles received £6,600 of investment from his father in 1903 to propel the initiative.